Fishing regulations for the river Orkla and tributaries for 2018

 § 1 Fishing period

 Angling for Atlantic salmon is allowed in the period from 1 June 00.00 to 31 August 2400.
-There is no fishing for sea trout (anadromous brown trout).
+There is no fishing for sea trout (anadromous and stationary brown trout).

 § 2 Legal fishing equipment

 Fishing rod is the only gear allowed for salmon fishing.
 There can only be used one rod for each person, one fishing line for each tool and one bait for each fishline.
 It is illegal to leave fishing tackle unattended in the river during fishing (passive angling is not allowed).
 Legal baits are; natural worm *), fishing lure/spoon, spinner, fly and wobbler with one treble-hook as max.
 Shrimp/prawn and artificial worm**) as bait are forbidden in the whole watershed.
 Import of natural worms to Norway must follow national laws.
 No bait can have more than three single-hooks or one treble-hook.
 The distance between the shaft and the tip of the hook can not be greater than 13 mm, the same distance on single-hooks cannot be larger than 15 mm.
 When using fly as bait, a floating bobber or a flyline must make up the casting-weight.
 It means that the weight should not be in the hook, tube or another part of the equipment.
 The use of sinker is only allowed while fishing with worms.
 When bobber is used, the bobber must float on the water surface.
 It is illegal to fish so that the fish is likely to get harmed or injured.
 Snagging is strictly forbidden.